What’s in This Article

 What areas should I avoid in Santiago?

 Avoid Estación Central and parts of Santiago Centro (downtown) after dark.
-Parks like Cerro Santa Lucía and Cerro San Cristóbal are beautiful by day but should be avoided at night.
+Parks like Cerro Santa Lucía and Cerro San Cristóbal are beautiful by day but skip them at night.

 Can I drink the tap water in Santiago?

-Yes, tap water in Santiago is potable and safe to drink, though it has a high mineral content that might upset sensitive stomachs.
-Bottled water is widely available if you prefer.
+Yes, tap water in Santiago is safe to drink.
+It has a high mineral content that may upset sensitive stomachs.
+Bottled water is widely available if you prefer it.

 Is it safe to use Uber in Santiago?